ZeusLN/zeus-docs/docs/contribute/write.md

 # Write

 Have a knack for writing?
-There are several ways in which you can contribute your writing skills to Zeus.
+There are several ways in which you can contribute your writing skills to ZEUS.

 ## Documentation